UWNETLAB/dcss_supplementary/README.md

         - one model for the entire dataset
         - one model for each decade

-## Questions and Scaffolded Problem Sets for Each Chapter
+## Questions and Problem Sets for Each Chapter

 `questions_and_problem_sets` contains all of the questions and problems associated with each chapter in the book.
 These materials were developing collaboratively, with much of the work done by my PhD students [Pierson Browne](https://github.com/pbrowne88) and [Tyler Crick](https://github.com/tcrick) in the context of TAing the graduate and undergraduate versions of my Computational Social Science class at University of Waterloo in Winter and Spring 2021.
 These materials will grow and evolve over time (typically coinciding with semesters when I am teaching Computational Social Science).